What is FluxPay?

 Webhook Events

-Payment successful - fulfill order and send confirmation
+Payment completed successfully — fulfill order and send confirmation

 payment.failed